all3n2601/Hospital-Management-System-MERN-Stack/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Thanks to the MERN and Redux Bootstrap communities for their amazing tools and resources.
+Thanks to the MERN and Redux TailwindCSS communities for their amazing tools and resources.

 ## Contact
 For any inquiries or issues, please contact [allsurej@gmail.com].